becauro/ReactNative_CRUD_SQLite/readme.md

 As the title suggest, there is only the CRUD features in this app.
 I tried developing a simple Product Registration app, just for practicing basic concepts in React Native.

+Each products have only three data: Code, Name and Quantity.

 ## Data persistence